Yulon: Assembler

 With production bases located in China, Philippines and Taiwan, Yulon makes license-built versions of many automakers' models.
-The companies it manufactures in cooperation with include Chrysler, Geely, GM, Mercedes Benz, Mitsubishi and Nissan.
+The companies it manufactures in cooperation with include Chrysler, Geely, GM, Mercedes-Benz, Mitsubishi and Nissan.
 It assembles most of the vehicles from complete knock down kits.

 The company has used its design and engineering expertise to localize its manufactures to suit Taiwanese tastes.
+Yulon began building Nissan automobiles under license in the 1960s.
+For many years the company worked with the Taiwanese government to develop an indigenous auto industry, aided by special tax reductions for modifying or creating their own designs.
+Proton of Malaysia was developed using a similar package of government promotions and interventions.
+Yulon's first attempt in doing so was a car called the Feeling 101, based on the Nissan Auster/Stanza of the period.
+The company followed up with facelifted versions such as the Feeling 102 and the Arex, but the Feeling was discontinued in 1995.
+Starting in July 1994, Yulon began using Nissan rather than Yulon badging on their products.

 While Yulon continues to manufacture vehicles for sale on the Taiwanese market, as of 2010 it also imports Nissan, Infiniti, and Renault models for sale in the domestic Taiwanese market.

 Nissan

 Yulon has maintained a strong cooperative relationship with Nissan since 1957.
 After the 1985 passing of a Taiwanese act, the Automobile Industry Development Act (AIDA), Yulon accepted Nissan taking a 25% stake.
 Nissan maintained their ownership in Yulon until at least 2003 when a restructuring created Yulon-Nissan Motor Co Ltd, a separate company that focuses on complementing Nissan's mainland China activities with research, design, and manufacturing assistance.